 Some competitions include an interview or audition class as a part of the title competition, in addition to the solo a dancer competes.

 How To Score High At a Dance Competition

-A dancer can be the very best performer out there, with personality, great eye contact, and a winning smile, but if her feet aren’t pointed in leaps and she falls out of turns, that low technique score will tank an otherwise great dance.
+A dancer can be the very best performer out there, with personality, great eye contact, and a winning smile, but if their feet aren’t pointed in leaps or they fall out of turns, that low technique score will tank an otherwise a great dance.

 Similarly, if a technician is completely solid in a multiple turn sequence, soars above the clouds in a grand jeté with a soft landing like a cat, or nails an intricate rhythm pattern, but looks miserable while doing so, that performance score might be low enough to bring down the overall score even with a high technique score.

 A dance competition is one day, with three people giving their educated opinion on the piece being presented before them.
 If you change one thing about that scenario, the score could change.

 How Are Dance Competition Judges Qualified to Judge a Dance Competition?

 If a judge gives a low technique score but never talks about what is wrong and how to fix it, that is not a good judge.

 Dance competitions are looking for judges who know how to interact fairly and positively with all ages and levels of dancers, from the youngest, most inexperienced child to pre-professional young adults.

 Professional dancers also sometimes judge dance competitions, but most competitions do want their adjudicators to have some teaching experience, which professional dancers don’t always have.